Store surplus electricity generated by your PV system with solar battery storage – for even more energy independence

 3. Let your battery charge your electric car

-If you plan to get an electric car one day, the combination of solar panels and home battery storage is very attractive.
-You can store excess solar electricity in your battery during the day, and then charge your electric car with this stored solar electricity when you return from work at the end of the day.
+When you join the electric car revolution, you’ll find the combination of solar panels and home battery storage is very attractive.
+You can store excess solar electricity in a battery during the day, then use it to charge an electric vehicle overnight.
 There’s nothing like filling your car with sunlight!